Kyagara/crescent/README.md

 cargo install --git https://github.com/Kyagara/crescent
 ```

 When installing crescent using cargo, default profiles will be created in crescent's main directory: `<home>/.crescent/`.
-You can find these profiles [here](https://github.com/Kyagara/crescent/tree/main/profiles).
+Learn more about profiles [here](https://github.com/Kyagara/crescent/wiki/Profiles).

 > Applications files, profiles and any important file is located in crescent's main directory.